balaji303/PCB/README.md

 # PCB
-In this repository I will be adding all the PCB's I design in Softwares like easyEDA and Orcad
+In this repository I will be adding all the PCB's I design in Softwares like easyEDA and OrCad Capture